7le/shine-mq-demo/README.md

 /**
  * Service A's task
  * <p>
- * Can be implemented by yourself, or by default
+ * Can be implemented by yourself, or by default.
- * Note @DistributedTrans can be used with @Transactional */
+ * Annotation @DistributedTrans can be used with @Transactional */
 @DistributedTrans(exchange = "route_config", routeKey = "route_config_key", bizId = "route_config",
         coordinator = "redisCoordinator")